Thank you for subscribing

 What is a dehumidifier?

-Wet air indoors can be harmful to your health and your property, whether it’s a humid summer day or a wet stormy night.
-Damp indoor air can make your skin feel hot and sticky, make the air feel muggier and more difficult to breathe, trigger allergies and encourage mould to grow around your home.
-Mould is a serious problem itself, causing major damage to your walls, windows, grout lines, foundations and more.
+Moist air indoors can be harmful to your property, whether it’s caused by a humid summer day or a wet stormy night.
+The moist air can encourage mould to grow around your home.
+Mould is a serious problem, with the potential to damage your walls, windows, grout lines and foundations.
+Mould can also trigger allergic conditions and respiratory issues, and worsen asthma, according to the Victorian Department of Health.

 Why do I need a dehumidifier?

-If you’re noticing musty smells, dust mites, mould and mildew, condensation on windows and wet, heavy-feeling air in your house, it might be time to get a dehumidifier.
+If you’re noticing musty smells, dust mites, mould or mildew, or condensation on the windows, it might be time to get a dehumidifier.
 Dehumidifiers remove moisture from the air to maintain an appropriate level of humidity indoors.
 They suck in moisture-filled air from a room, filter the water out, then blow the drier air back into the room.

 Dehumidifiers remove moisture from the air to maintain an appropriate level of humidity.
 Image: Getty